-For a lot of Single Christian Women, marriage becomes an idol and is all they think about day in and day out.
-The problem with that is, that you lose sight of what God calls you to do/ be in your season of singleness.
+For a lot of single Christian women, marriage becomes an idol and is all they think about day in and day out.
+The problem with that is, that you lose sight of what God intended for this season.

-In order to really be happy and single, you need to set your mind on things above like scripture says (Colossians 3:2).
-You need to diligently work on God’s kingdom here and now.
+You want to work on God’s kingdom here and now.
 Because even in your season of singleness he has a divine purpose for you.

-Marriage is not the end be all of what life is.
+Marriage is not the end all be all of what life is.

 So don’t worship the idea of marriage that you set your expectations so high, that when you do get into a relationship, it won’t live up to it.